Spirituality of the Student

 Catechesis of the Good Shepherd

-At the heart of the spiritual growth of the child from Preschool through Sixth Grade is the Catechesis of the Good Shepherd program.
+At the heart of the spiritual growth of the child from Kindergarten through Sixth Grade is the Catechesis of the Good Shepherd program, located in the Good Shepherd School Atrium in Purcellville, VA.
 This is a special place set aside for the child to encounter Christ as the Good Shepherd.

 In First, Second and Third Grades, the child is captured by the image of the True Vine: “I am the vine, you are the branches.
 Whoever remains in me, and I in him, will bear much fruit, because without me you can do nothing.”
 (John 15:5) This proclamation responds to the deep need of the child to better know his or her relationship with God, family, friends, and the community.
 Moral parables offer examples for comparing and contrasting their behavior with that of the Good Samaritan, Pharisee, or the Tax Collector.
 Children see the parts of the Mass—the Liturgy of the Word, the Preparation of the Gifts, the Eucharistic Prayer, and the Communion—as one unified prayer made of many smaller prayers.
 Children prepare for the celebration of First Reconciliation and First Holy Communion through a series of meditations focusing on their relationship with Jesus.